Introduction and Acknowledgements

-The learning objectives of this assignment are articulation and expression.
+The learning objectives of this assignment are articulation and expression to a non-technical audience.
 The ability to communicate to a broad audience is paramount in the technical disciplines.
 Information and its distribution is the engine that promotes innovation.
 The production of the TNs is not a simple process.
 Iteration and reflection on failure occur more than one would like in writing and polishing the final note.
 Most important, the publication of written, imagery, audio, and video elements involve meeting publication standards, gaining approval of the project editors, meeting deadlines, and making sure the copyright and intellectual property of others has not been violated.
 The legal consideration of publishing information on the web must be followed.
 The senior ECE students learn these standards by doing.

 For the reader: we hope you enjoy learning about what we have learned over this last year.
 And, it takes you to places that we never imagined.